 The overhead gas cost is the extra amount of gas required to process the relay call requested by the user.
 Let’s call X the gas consumed by the destination contract method call, and Y the total gas consumed by the relay call, then the relay call cost (i.e. overhead gas cost) is: Z = Y - X.

-RIF Enveloping V1 only has one SmartWallet template, which can be used as-is or it can be injected with extra logic during the SmartWallet instance creation.
+RIF Relay V1 only has one SmartWallet template, which can be used as-is, or be injected with extra logic during the SmartWallet instance creation.

 V2 introduces a cheaper template (SmartWallet), to be used when there’s no need for extra custom-logic in the smart wallets.
 The behaviour is the same as the CustomSmartWallet template of V2, but without this capability.

 Note that the instance of CustomSmartWallet used didn’t point to any extra custom logic.

 RIF Relay V2 also introduces transaction batching